EdwinHongCheng/SoundOcean/README.md

 Here is a list of planned features to be implemented later:

 - Volume and playtime controls (Continuous Play Bar)
-- Users can like tracks, and their liked tracks will all be displayed on their show page.
+- Likes: users can like tracks, and their liked tracks will all be displayed on their show page
-- Functioning search bar to find tracks and users
+- Functioning Search Bar: allows users to search for tracks and users in the database
+- Splash page: featuring vibrant pictures and music-related text (similar to SoundCloud)